Introduction & Curriculum Overview

 Diane S. Carr, attorney (retired), Brookover and Carr, and Schaberg P.C., Okemos, Michigan (2016 A). *Chair of the Committee on Trusteeship.

 Stephen M.G.
-Charnley, pastor, Greenville United Methodist Church, Greenville, Michigan (2016 WM).
+Charnley, pastor, First United Methodist Church, Kalamazoo, Michigan (2016 WM).

 George S. Chavel, president and CEO, Sodexo, Gaithersburg, Maryland (2015 T).